 So no worries about being profiled?
 "I think the racial profiling has been a problem for a while.
 It's a bit prejudiced," he said matter-of-factly.
 But at the same time, "It's good, to be fair, even if there's one in a million chance or one in a thousand chance that it does stop it, it's better than something going off."

 His friend, Tahir Amir, 27, a worker at a shisha joint, butted in.
 "Are you saying it's alright?"

 "We already get stopped anyway," replied Hussein.

 "No we shouldn't, but…"

-Prevent, the government's anti-extremism programme, has been criticised by a UN special rapporteur for "dividing, stigmatising and alienating segments of the population" in a way that could actually be promoting extremism.
+Prevent, the government's anti-extremism program has been criticized by a UN special rapporteur for "dividing, stigmatizing, and alienating segments of the population" in a way that could actually be promoting extremism.
 When Prevent was introduced, funding was allocated based on the numbers of Muslims in an area.
 Official government responses to terrorism have framed terrorism as a Muslim thing.
 Any lurch to authoritarianism is likely to have consequences for minorities.

 Most people I've spoken to over the last few days have had a different take: that, in Manchester, their communities are too strong to be sucked into hate.
 Let's hope the city sets an example for others to follow.